 Open access policy

-Journal DYCSVICTORIA, based on its open-access policy, allows the full content of the journal to be downloaded free of charge in digital format from its electronic portal.
-Authors are also permitted to post the article in the version published by the journal on their personal website or in an open-access repository, distribute copies of the published article in electronic or printed format to whomever they deem appropriate, and reuse part or all of the article in future articles or books, giving proper credit.
+REVISTA DYCSVICTORIA publishes under a CC BY-NC-SA license (Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License), which, in accordance with its Open Access Policy, allows the free download of the journal’s full content in digital format through its electronic portal.
+Authors are also authorized to post the article in the version published by the journal on their personal websites or in open-access repositories, distribute copies of the published article in electronic or printed format to any interested party, and reuse part or all of the article in future articles or books, provided that proper credit is given.

 The names and email addresses entered in this journal will be used exclusively for the purposes stated herein and will not be provided to third parties or used for other purposes.